William A. Bowles: Treason trial

 The commission's decision on December 10, 1864, found the men guilty on all charges.
-Bowles, Milligan, and Horsey were sentenced to hang on May 19, 1865; Humphreys was found guilty and sentenced to hard labor for the remainder of the war.Nolan, pp. 40–41.
+Bowles, Milligan, and Horsey were sentenced to hang on May 19, 1865; Humphreys was found guilty and sentenced to hard labor for the remainder of the war.
 The sentence for Humphreys was soon modified, allowing his release, but he was required to remain within two specific townships in Greene County, Indiana, and could not participate in any acts that opposed the war.
-Efforts were made to secure pardons for Bowles, Milligan, and Horsey, with the decision passing to President Andrew Johnson following Abraham Lincoln's assassination.Klement, pp. 184–85.
+Efforts were made to secure pardons for Bowles, Milligan, and Horsey, with the decision passing to President Andrew Johnson following Abraham Lincoln's assassination.
 On May 16, 1865, three days before their execution, the executions of Bowles and Milligan were postponed to June 2, and Horsey's sentenced was commuted to life imprisonment.
 President Andrew Johnson commuted the sentences for Bowles and Milligan to life imprisonment on May 30, 1865.

 In the interim, petitions from Milligan and the other co-conspirators for a review of the controversial proceedings passed through the federal circuit court in Indiana.
-Two judges, David Davis and Thomas Drummond, disagreed over the issue of whether the U.S. Constitution prohibited civilians from being tried by a military commission and passed the case to the U.S. Supreme Court, where it became known as Ex parte Milligan.Nolan, pp. 41–42.
+Two judges, David Davis and Thomas Drummond, disagreed over the issue of whether the U.S. Constitution prohibited civilians from being tried by a military commission and passed the case to the U.S. Supreme Court, where it became known as Ex parte Milligan.

 Ex parte Milligan (1866)

 The U. S. Supreme Court case, Ex parte Milligan or Ex parte Lambdin P. Milligan, 71 U.S. (4 Wall.)
 2 (1866); 18 L. Ed.
 281., was argued before the Court on March 5 and March 13, 1866.
 Chief Justice Salmon P. Chase handed down the court's decision on April 3, 1866, ruling the application of military tribunals to citizens when civilian courts are still operating is unconstitutional.
 The Court's ruling decreed that a writ of habeas corpus could be issued based on the congressional act of March 3, 1863; the military commission had no jurisdiction to try and sentence the men; and the accused were entitled to discharge.
-Bowles, Milligan, and Horsey were released from prison at Columbus, Ohio, on April 12, 1866.Klement, pp. 184–85, 227–28.
+Bowles, Milligan, and Horsey were released from prison at Columbus, Ohio, on April 12, 1866.

 On December 17, 1866, during the Court's next session, Justice Davis delivered the majority opinion.
 The Court held that the civil courts were still operating in Indiana during the time that Bowles and the others were arrested, tried, and convicted by the military commission.
-Under the U.S. Constitution, the accused had a right when charged with a crime, to be tried and punished according to the law, including security against unreasonable search and seizure, a warrant for probable cause before arrest, and if indicted, a speedy trial by jury.Klement, pp. 227–28.
+Under the U.S. Constitution, the accused had a right when charged with a crime, to be tried and punished according to the law, including security against unreasonable search and seizure, a warrant for probable cause before arrest, and if indicted, a speedy trial by jury.
 The Ex part Milligan holding set a precedent that has never been reversed or set aside.